 For those who love to hit the slopes, there never seems to be enough time in the year to go skiing!
-On top of busy holiday schedules, work obligations and hit-or-miss travel conditions, it can be truly challenging to find enough time to enjoy winter while it’s here!
-Luckily for us, there are countries out there where you can not only get your passport stamped to quell your wanderlust, but where you can also plan your winter ski vacation for any time of the year.
+On top of busy holiday schedules, work obligations, and hit-or-miss travel conditions, it can be truly challenging to find enough time to enjoy winter season while it’s here!
+Luckily for us, there are countries out there where you can not only get your passport stamped to quell your wanderlust but where you can also plan your winter ski vacation for any time of the year.

 Here are five countries where you can ski all year long and see the world while you do it!